Joshua Rose (engineer)

-Joshua Rose (ca. 1845 – ca. 1910) was an American mechanical engineer, inventor, engineering journalist and early American writer on management.
+Joshua John Rose (1838 – 14 November 1898) was an English-American mechanical engineer, inventor, engineering journalist and early American writer on management.
 Rose is known for his contributions to the professional literature of mechanical engineering, specifically on tools and machine shop methods and practice.

 Life and work

+Rose was born in London in 1838, the son of engineer James Rose and his wife, Annette.
+He married Tryphena Sarah Hepburn on Christmas Day 1861 at Ashford, Kent.
+He became a naturalized citizen in 1872 while working in New York City as a machinist.

-Probably born, raised and educated as mechanical engineer in New York City, Rose filled his first patent for a rock drill on 1869.
+Rose filled his first patent for a rock drill on 1869.
 In the 1870s he started writing on mechanical engineering, publishing one of his first articles in Scientific American in 1875, entitled "Practical Mechanism."

 In the late 1880s Rose moved to England, where he settled in Twickenham, 10 miles southwest of the centre of London.
 There he developed a useful improvement for steam-engine valves, which he patented in 1890.
 By the late 1890s Rose was back in New York, where in 1898 he wrote the preface of the third edition of his Modern machine-shop practice.

 In A History of the American Society of Mechanical Engineers from 1880 to 1915 (1915), Frederick Remsen Hutton recognized Joshua Rose, Egbert P. Watson and Coleman Sellers as notable contributors to the professional literature of mechanical engineering with respect to tools and machine shop methods.

+He died in Manhattan in 1898, aged 61.